tkant/mr-bhrama/README.md

 Special thanks to - https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor

+## Running Locally

 To start your Phoenix server:

   * Run `docker compose up -d` in deamon mode for booting up PostGres DB
+  * Get your OPEN-AI Key, remember to use the GPT-4 version
   * `export OPENAI_API_KEY="YOUR_OPEN_AI_KEY"` - Should be GPT-4 based for optimal response.
   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`